utachicodes/Jawji-Drone-Detection/README.md

 <br>

-## **5. Heatmap Visualization**
+## **6. Heatmap Visualization**

-To gain insights into drone activity patterns over time and space, heatmap visualization is employed.
-This method highlights areas with high drone presence frequency, aiding in identifying hotspots or flight corridors.
-To visualize spatial activity density:
+To derive deeper insights into spatial and temporal patterns of drone activity, heatmap visualization is integrated into the analysis pipeline.
+This technique effectively aggregates drone detections across video frames, producing a visual representation of the frequency and concentration of drone occurrences in different regions of the frame.
+Areas with consistently high detection density are rendered with warmer colors, making it easy to identify operational hotspots, typical flight corridors, or zones of repeated drone activity—crucial for surveillance.
+In the implementation below, the system reads a video stream, tracks drone positions over time using the trained YOLOv11x model, and overlays a heatmap to reflect cumulative activity density:

 ```python
 cap = cv2.VideoCapture("/content/pexels-joseph-redfield-8459631 (1080p).mp4")